This assignment is related to virtual memory

 will manage the page table for the

-For this part, we also assume the same as above: the first physical
+For this part, we will also assume the same as above: the first physical

-frame/page is reserved for the OS, while other pages are freed
+frame/page is reserved for the OS, while other pages are initially free.

-initially.
-You will use a simple physical page allocation initially:
+You will use a simple physical page allocation scheme initially:

-you will allocate the physical page in the order of frame number, starting from 1, 2, 3, ......
+You will allocate each physical page in frame number order, starting from 1, 2, 3, ...

-If there are some physical pages that are available, you will always allocate from the free list at first.
+If physical pages are available, you will always allocate from the free list at first.

-Once there is no free physical frame, you need to use one of the page
+Once there are no free physical frames, you will need to use one of the page

 replacement policies to choose a physical frame to free.
 We will use